mubaraqwahab/thinkdev/src/lessons/04-making-decisions.md

 1. Rewrite the if statement in the code above using the conditional operator.
 Be sure that your new code gives the same result as before. (**Hint:** You might need to use two conditional operators, one within the other.)

+1. TODO

 ## {{ iconed("Extras") }}

+### Equality

+Many programming languages use the double equals symbol `==` to compare if two values are equal.
+We've seen that JavaScript uses the triple equals `===` instead, and we call it the strict equality operator.
+However, JavaScript also supports the `==` operator for "loose" equality comparison (the formal term is <i>abstract equality comparison</i>).

+The double equals operator works like the triple equals; it's difference is that it may convert the types of it's operands before comparing them.
+Let's take an example:

+TODO: complete this.

 ### Short-circuit evalutaion